-CCI supports the recovery and preservation of endangered species and supports efforts to amend the Endangered Species Act in order to improve flexibility under the act.
-CCI urges consideration of sound science, cost-benefit and economic impact analyses, and recovery plans when proposing species for listing and furthermore encourages balancing the impact of the Endangered Species Act with that of other legislation.
+CCI supports the recovery and preservation of endangered species and also-supports efforts to amend the Endangered Species Act in order to improve flexibility under the act.
+CCI urges consideration of sound\science, cost-benefit and economic impact analyses, and recovery plans when proposing species for listing and furthermore encourages balancing the impact of the Endangered Species Act with that of other legislation.
 Overall, CCI supports proactive and creative efforts to restore or reintroduce endangered species considering all potential impacts and subject to local government involvement and approval.
 Local input and buy-in are critical and necessary for such efforts.
+CCI supports proactive and creative efforts to restore or reintroduce endangered species considering all potential impacts and subject to local government involvement and approval.